-I am so excited to share this recipe for a spring beer risotto!
-We are looking at green onions, asparagus, fresh peas and most importantly – Gose ale with lime!
+Easy recipe for spring themed beer risotto.
+We are looking at green onions, asparagus, fresh peas and most importantly – Gose ale with lime.

 It all began in the German town of Goslar in the early 1600.
 Gose (pronounced Goes-uh) was brewed with fifty percent or more of the grain bill being malted wheat and was entirely spontaneously fermented (i.e. without the addition of yeast, it was thought that the beer fermented itself:).
 The wheat gave it a hazy composition and the spontaneous fermentation (i.e. whatever microbes were out there in the air and inoculated the ale) contributed a pleasant sour flavor.
 The minerals present in the local water drawn from the river Gose lent a slightly salty flavor and the famous name.